-In the context of CSL, as described in Section \ref{sec:compress_section}, such $\delta\leq 2/d$ would imply in a very slow convergence rate of the order of $O(n^{-\frac{1}{d}})$ at best.
-In other words, if the strategy described in Section \ref{sec:compress_section} is followed we would require a exponential amount of samples in order to have reasonable CSL guarantees which is problematic for large scale scenario where $d$ is usually large.
+In the context of CSL, as described in Section \ref{sec:compress_section}, such $\delta\leq 2/d$ would imply a very slow convergence rate of the order of $O(n^{-\frac{1}{d}})$.
+In other words, if the strategy described in Section \ref{sec:compress_section} is followed we would require an exponential amount of samples in order to have reasonable CSL guarantees which is problematic for a large scale scenario where $d$ is usually large.
 This discussion suggests that we must find suitable constraints on $p, \delta, \kappa$ and $\Sfrak$ to avoid such a curse of dimensionality.
 Sufficient conditions to achieve this goal will be discussed later, but first we continue with some additional necessary conditions.

-\subsection{Another bound on $\delta$ for certain model sets}
+\subsubsection{Another Bound on $\delta$ for Certain Model Sets}